Grendel (novel): Plot

 In the opening scene, Grendel briefly fights with a ram when frustrated with its stupidity.
 He then mockingly asks the sky why animals lack sense and dignity; the sky does not reply, adding to his frustration.
 Grendel then passes through his cave and encounters his mute mother before venturing out into the night where he attacks Hrothgar's mead hall, called "Hart" in Grendel.
-Later, Grendel reminisces about his early experiences in life, beginning with his childhood days of exploring the caves inhabited by him, his mother and other creatures with which he is unable to speak.
-One day, however, he arrives at a pool filled with firesnakes, which he enters.
-Upon exiting, he eventually becomes wedged and trapped in a tree.
-Helpless, he eventually falls asleep, only to wake surrounded by humans.
-Although Grendel can understand the humans, they cannot understand him and they become frightened, which leads to a fight between Grendel and the Danish warriors, including Hrothgar.
-Grendel is barely saved from death at the hands of the humans by the appearance of his mother.
+Later, Grendel reminisces about his early experiences in life, beginning with his childhood days of exploring the caves inhabited by him, his mother and other creatures with whom he is unable to speak.
+He goes on to recount an experience from his childhood, in which he found himself painfully wedged in a tree and threatened by humans, only to be saved by his mother.

-During Hrothgar's rise to prominence, a blind poet appears at the doors of Hart, whom Grendel calls "the Shaper".
-He tells the story of the ancient warrior Scyld Shefing, which enraptures and seduces Grendel.
-The monster reacts violently to the power the beautiful myth has on him and flees.
-Grendel continues to be enraptured by the tales.
-After seeing a corpse and two lovers juxtaposed, he drags the corpse to Hart, bursting into the hall and begging for mercy and peace.
-The thegns do not comprehend his actions and see this as an attack, driving him from the hall.
-While fleeing the men, he curses them, yet still returns later to hear the rest of the Shaper's songs, half enraptured and half enraged.
+During Hrothgar's rise to power, a blind poet appears at the doors of Hart, whom Grendel calls "the Shaper".
+He orates a myth in which the ancient warrior Scyld Shefing seduces Grendel.
+Though the story is fabricated, Grendel, listening from afar, is moved by it, and is frustrated by his emotional engagement with the Shaper's untrue stories.